GeorgiGeorgievTsankov/React-Cheat-Sheet/README.md

 # React-Cheat-Sheet
-key information and concepts of React
+Key information and concepts of React